rajfcc/bookStore/readme.md

-# This is a practice project
+# This is a practice Book-Store project
 ---
 ## MERN stack is used to complete this project